 Exquisite Corfu is said to have been blessed by Mother Nature herself.
-Not hard to believe once you experienced the breathtaking beauty of its countryside and stunning beaches.
+Not hard to believe once you experience the breathtaking beauty of its countryside and stunning beaches.

 Lush green mountains fringe wide expanses of lovely beaches, and wherever you go, you can swim in balmy, crystal clear waters.
 So why not see as much of this wonderful island as you can, and sample more than one of its beautiful beaches on holidays to Corfu?